NickMcConnell/AngbandPlus/docs/command.rst

 If you are playing on a UNIX or similar system, then Ctrl-C will interrupt Angband.
-The second and third interrupt will induce a warning bell, and the fourth will induce both a warning bell and a special message, ince the fifth will quit the game, after killing your character.
+The second and third interrupt will induce a warning bell, and the fourth will induce both a warning bell and a special message, since the fifth will quit the game, after killing your character.
 Also, 'Ctrl-Z' will suspend the game, and return you to the original command shell, until you resume the game with the 'fg' command.
 There is now a compilation